NLCaceres/Android-Infection-Prevention/README.md

 - Incorporate MaterialUI 3
   - Leverage MaterialTheme to improve personalization for individuals and teams
 - Cache data via Room Database (SQLCipher to maintain an encrypted version?)
-- Split ReportList, Sort/Filter Options, and Selected Filters into their own reusable child fragments
+- Split ReportList and Sort/Filter Options into their own reusable Composables similar to SelectedFilter Composables
-- Try using new Flow Layouts (experimental as Dec 2023) with SelectedFilters Composables to imitate FlexboxLayouts
 - Full Localization
-- Might be able to drop EspressoIdling because Kaspresso enables `waitUntil(result/timeOut)` style testing by default to reduce flakiness

 #### Note on Jetpack Compose
 - As of 2023, Jetpack Compose is getting very close to being full featured!
 With updates in availability for